Incredibly moist and flavorful paleo pumpkin bread is perfect for breakfast, or as a healthy snack. My kids love it in their lunchboxes!

-Now that I’ve transitioned into low carb and gluten free eating, I just had to find a way to recreate the high-carb recipe, but make it low carb and gluten free.
+Now I’ve transitioned into low carb and gluten free eating.
+So I just had to find a way to recreate the high-carb recipe, but make it low carb and gluten free.

 After lots of experiments, I am elated to say that I have arrived at perfection!
 This paleo pumpkin bread is incredible.
 It is light and fluffy, yet incredibly moist.
 It is very flavorful and when it bakes, it fills the kitchen with the most amazing aroma.